sahansandaruwan/opengrasp/README.md

-# opengrasp is an Personal AI Assistant
+# opengrasp is Personal AI Assistant